PaulOgier/GAM/wiki/How-to-Install-GAM7.md

 admin@server:/Users/admin$ source <Filename>
 ```

 You need to make sure the GAM configuration directory actually exists.
 If it’s empty, you’ll just get total 0.
-That’s normal for a brand new folder.
+That’s normal for a brand new folder. -l (lowercase L) is verbose, good for checking details like file size or permissions. -1 (number 1) is minimal, useful if you just want a clean list of filenames.
+The $GAMCFGDIR is case sensitive.
 Test that like this:
 ```
 admin@server:/Users/admin$ ls -l $GAMCFGDIR
 ```